cybercodebear/cybercodebear.github.io/_posts/2020-03-07-beginner-linux-forensics.md

 Go ahead and download the `Ubuntu8044.zip` and store it in our working directory.

-Now we need some back ground on how profile are normally created, go and read this [page](https://github.com/volatilityfoundation/volatility/wiki/Linux).
+Now we need some background on how profile are normally created, go and read this [page](https://github.com/volatilityfoundation/volatility/wiki/Linux).

 It boils down to the fact you need to zip up a System map and module.dwarf file and store it somewhere.
 However, we already have a System map file that was given as a resource so let's use that.